Donkey Kong Country Returns: Context

 Following Microsoft's acquisition of Rare, the Donkey Kong franchise's prominence faded.
 With no studio to develop major Donkey Kong platform games, Donkey Kong became relegated to spin-offs—such as the Donkey Konga and Mario vs. Donkey Kong series—and guest appearances in other Nintendo franchises.
-Jungle Beat, the only major Donkey Kong game since Rare's Donkey Kong 64 (1999), was a commercial disappointment despite positive reviews.
+Donkey Kong Jungle Beat (2004), the only major DK game since Rare's Donkey Kong 64 (1999), was a commercial disappointment despite positive reviews.
 Hardcore Gaming 101 wrote that Jungle Beat was seen as "merely an aside to the Donkey Kong platforming saga.
 Seething underneath the surface of every gamer who cut their teeth on 16-bit platformers was a longing for a return to form for the wayward gorilla and his adventures...
 Donkey Kong Country was a brand that had a growing sense of latent desire associated with it".

 Donkey Kong Country Returns was kept a secret for much of its development.
 In August 2009, IGN reported that Retro was known to be working on a new Wii game but was going great lengths to conceal its identity, including restricting access to parts of its headquarters.
 When IGN interviewer Matt Casamassina visited Retro to discuss Metroid Prime: Trilogy (2009), he was required to sign a non-disclosure agreement stipulating that if he managed to learn what the new project was, he would be unable to discuss it.
 Reports that the project was Donkey Kong-related surfaced shortly before Nintendo's E3 conference in June 2010.